EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 # Formation definitions
 ## Signs and axis units for formation position coordinates.
+- (x,y) coordinates are relative to the ship or other object around which a formation gets formed.
+Coordinate 0,0 would refer to the center of the ship or object around which the formation gets formed.
-- (x,y) coordinates are relative to the center of the formation(pattern), with coordinate 0,0 being the center, with positive x being towards the right side of the formation and positive y being towards the front of the formation.
+   - positive x is towards the right side of the ship or object around which the formation gets formed and positive y being towards the front of the ship or object around which the formation gets formed.
-- (angle, distance) polar coordinates have angle 0 facing towards the front of the formation and angle 90 towards the right of the formation.
+- (angle, distance) polar coordinates have angle 0 facing towards the front of the ship or object around which the formation gets formed and angle 90 would be towards the right side of the ship or object around which the formation gets formed.
-- Coordinate (x,y and distance) axises are by default in pixels, but there are also keywords that allows the radius, the width and/or the height of the largest ship in the formation to be used as axis unit.
+- Coordinate (x,y and distance) axises are by default in pixels, but there are also keywords that allows the radius, the width and/or the height of the largest ship participating in the formation to be used as axis unit.
    - Using coordinates measured in ship sizes allows for using a single formation definition for multiple sizes of ships (fighters to city ships).